p4stoboy/Easy_Slots/README.md

 **Testing RTP**

-`test_rtp.py` has a threaded function (`test()` (default 100,000,000 spins)) which can be called to confirm the payout coefficients derived from the linear optimisation outlined below actually determine the RTP set against the optimisation (note: this LP is a bit basic and the RTP error margin over 100,000,000 spins is at around 1.5% currently).
+`test_rtp.py` has a threaded function (`test()` (default 100,000,000 spins)) which can be called to confirm the payout coefficients derived from the linear optimisation outlined below actually determine the RTP set against the optimisation (note: this LP is a bit basic and the RTP error margin over 100,000,000 spins is at around +1.5% currently due to not considering multiple lines against one spin).